Meluleki-Nhlabathi/Exam-Venue_System_Implement/README.md

 ## Team Members

-Helman Kokela
+-Helman Kokela
-Meluleki Nhlabathi
+-Meluleki Nhlabathi
-Sibusiso Mahlangu
+-Sibusiso Mahlangu
-Alex Aphane
+-Alex Aphane
-Ruth Mabena
+-Ruth Mabena
-Gabisile Ncube
+-Gabisile Ncube

 ## Group Project
-This project was developed as part of a university group assignment by a team of five students.
+This project was developed as part of a university group assignment by a team of six students.

 ### My Contributions (Meluleki Nhlabathi)
 - Integrated the database with the application.